appnexus/anx-api/README.md

 	npm install mocha -g

-Run this projects unit tests suite from project root:
+Run the unit test suite from the project root:

 	mocha